ozbe/babytracker/README.md

 The [Run commands](#commands) and source reference the following environment variables:
 * `SHEET_ID` - The Google Sheet to *override* with the exported foods.
 A sheet id can be found in the sheet's url https://docs.google.com/spreadsheets/d/[SHEET_ID]/
-* `EXPORT_PATH` - Path to temporarily save a copy of the BabyTracker backup.

 The [Run commands](#commands) load these environment variables from `.env`, which is not included with the project source.
 The user must configure their own `.env` with the forementioned environment variables.

 Here is an example `.env`:
 ```
 export SHEET_ID=abc123
-export EXPORT_PATH=data
 ```

 ## Run